Zlatko Hebib

-Zlatko Hebib (born 28 December 1990) is a Swiss footballer who plays for FC Zürich II.
+Zlatko Hebib (born 28 December 1990) is a former Swiss footballer who lasted played for FC Zürich II.

 Career

 Hebib was born in Dubrovnik, SR Croatia, SFR Yugoslavia, but moved to Switzerland at an early age.
 He joined Grasshopper Club Zürich as a 7-year old, coming through the ranks of the Swiss club, but not having made a first team appearance.
 After a season spent at Yverdon-Sport FC and four months spent without a team, Hebib joined SV Babelsberg 03 in November 2011.
 The Swiss youth international made his professional debut in the German 3.
 Liga in a 3–1 away win over VfR Aalen.

 In July 2017, Hebib joined FC Stade Nyonnais.
 Two years later, he joined FC Rapperswil-Jona.